acolite/tact/README.md

 ## About TACT
 TACT is the Thermal Atmospheric Correction Tool for Landsat developed at RBINS.
 It retrieves ERA5 atmospheric profiles and uses libRadtran to compute the atmospheric transmittance, and down- and upwelling radiances.
-Outputs currently the Water Surface Temperature (WST) in each thermal band present on the Landsat sensor, assuming a constant (water) emissivity over the scene.
+Currently TACT outputs the Water Surface Temperature (WST) in each thermal band present on the Landsat sensor, assuming a constant (water) emissivity over the scene.
 The method and validation using Landsat 8/TIRS data is presented in Vanhellemont, 2020 (https://doi.org/10.1016/j.rse.2019.111518).

-TACT development was funded by the Belgian Science Policy Office BRAIN-be program under contract (MICROBIAN).
+TACT development was funded by the Belgian Science Policy Office BRAIN-be program under contract BR/165/A1/MICROBIAN.

 **TACT is provided by RBINS as an experimental tool, without explicit or implied warranty.
 Use of the program is at your own discretion and risk.**